-To develop the meditation - you must do with understanding and to do with understanding means what?
-I must understand what I do, right?
-So what you have done, the way you ask this guestion, shows very clearly you are curious about these states, and you want to know whether it is right or wrong.
-Means your focus is not on understanding what you are doing in the name of meditation.
+To develop the meditation - you must do with understanding and to do with understanding you must understand what Meditation is, right?
+But the way you ask this question, shows very clearly you are curious about these states of mind, and you want to know whether it is right or wrong.
+It means your focus is not on understanding what you are doing in the name of meditation.
 Ah!
-Most people are caught in this, -sometime they have very fantastic or unique meditative experiences, and they want to know is this something related to progress or something that they can feel very happy about.
-Or whether it's right or wrong.
-So when you start to have that type of focus, it means you don't understand why you are sitting here.
-You don't understand the purpose of your cultivation here.
-And you don't understand what meditation is?
-So you need to come back to that clear understanding of meditation i.e. what is meditation? - So that when you sit here and do, you know what you are doing in the name of meditation.
+Most people are caught in this, -sometimes they have very fantastic or unique meditative experiences, and they want to know is this something related to progress or something that they can feel incredibly happy about.
+Or whether it is right or wrong.
+So, when you start to have that type of focus, it means you do not understand why you are sitting here.
+You do not understand the purpose of your cultivation here.
+And you do not understand what meditation is?
+So, you need to come back to that clear understanding of meditation i.e., what is meditation? - So that when you sit here and do, you know what you are doing in the name of meditation.